agentcoinorg/fundpublicgoods/README.md

 ## Welcome!

 evo.sage is an agent that specializes in streamlining resource allocation.
-To try it yourself at [fundpublicgoods.ai](https://fundpublicgoods.ai)
+Try it now at [fundpublicgoods.ai](https://fundpublicgoods.ai)

 ![](./content/fundpublicgoods-ss.jpg)